Drinking Water State Revolving Fund

 Project Signs: EPA requires projects that are funded through SRF programs to perform public outreach and awareness.
 Guidance on the signage requirements can be found at the link above.

-Project Certification: NHDES requires various certifications to document project completion such as Asset Management Plans, Substantial Completion and Final Completion certifications.
+Project Certification: NHDES requires various certifications to document project completion such as Asset Management Plans, Substantial Completion, Final American Iron and Steel Certification, and Final Completion certifications.

 Federal provisions: The DWSRF Program is a federally funded program through the Environmental Project Agency (EPA), and therefore subject to federal provisions including Davis-Bacon and Related Acts (require payment of prevailing wage rates for all construction projects), American Iron & Steel (AIS), Disadvantaged Business Enterprise rules, Environmental Review and Single Audit.
 Throughout the construction process, NHDES will work closely with the loan recipient, engineer and contractor(s) to ensure compliance with the applicable federal provisions.
 Learn more about the federal provisions that apply to SRF projects.